altaga/The-Ultimate-IBM-Watson-IoT-Platform-Guide/README.md

 ## Handling of WEB pages with connectivity to IBM Watson IoT Platform

-## Handling of IoT devices using the IBM Watson IoT Platform (specifically ESP8266 using ArduinoIDE)
+## Handling of IoT devices using the IBM Watson IoT Platform
+#(Specifically ESP8266 using ArduinoIDE)

 In this tutorial we will talk about the following topics.
 - Management of the IBM Watson IoT Platform.